 The use by any person or organization of the University's name in connection with any program or activity, without the prior written permission of the Office of the Vice Chancellor for Institutional Advancement or designee, or any unauthorized use of University documents, records or seal is prohibited.
-See TTUHSC EP OP 67.01, at http://elpaso.ttuhsc.edu/opp/documents/67/op6701.pdf Publication Guidelines.
+See HSCEP OP 67.01, Publication Guidelines at https://elpaso.ttuhsc.edu/opp/documents/67/op6701.